NEUROIMAGING / MAGNETIC RESONANCE

 • to date, there are no known adverse effects or specific consequences for fetuses exposed to non-contrast MRI

-• published data show no increased risk of fetal malformations, even in the first trimester [Ray, 2016]
+• published data indicate no increased risk of fetal malformations, even in the first trimester [Ray, 2016]

-• there is growing experience with fetal MRI (detection of brain developmental defects, placental abnormalities, etc.) [Griffiths, 2005]
+• there is a growing body of experience with fetal MRI (used to detect brain developmental defects, placental abnormalities, and more) [Griffiths, 2005]

-• gadolinium should be avoided during the examination of a pregnant patient
+• GBCAs should be avoided during the examination of a pregnant patient

 • if a contrast study is necessary, the patient must provide informed consent after the risks and benefits have been discussed